PuneethKouloorkar/1.-Logistic-Regression/README.md

 # Logistic-Regression

+Two folders:
-Two folders: 1.
-Logistic Regression from scratch using just numpy and 2.
-Logistic Regression using sklearn
+1. Logistic Regression from scratch using just numpy
+2. Logistic Regression using sklearn